dewert99/cpsc539b/README.md

 * `test_ty_check_result!` is used for programs where type checking should fail.

 ### Type System Details
-___.pdf contains the type derivation trees for the type system after running anf.
+[type_system.pdf](type_system.pdf) contains the type derivation trees for the type system after running anf.